Cloud Workstation

 From the command line, use the dx

-client to navigate to the project you'd like to work in.
+client to you'd like to work in.

 Next, use dx run